ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.2.4 Activate/Deactivate/Decommission Machine [**[↑]**](#table-of-content)
 #### A. Activate Machine

 The portal allows Zonal Admin to activate the machine, which are already deactivated due to any reasons.
 When the machine is created and approved, it is activated automatically.
-The Zonal Admin selects the machine then all the machines of that Zone are displayed.
+The Zonal Admin selects the machine then all the machines of that zone are displayed.
 The Zonal Admin can select a deactivated machine or multiple deactivated machines at a time and selects Activate option.
 The system validates user's role and activates the selected machine(s).
 On successful validation, the system provides a notification else triggers an error notification.

 #### B. Deactivate Machine